Websites

 Biography

-I am a clinician scientist with a specialist interest in haemopoietic stem cell transplantation, genome editing, genomics and bioinformatics.
-I studied medicine at Oxford University before going on to complete specialist training in haematology and intensive care medicine in London.
-My group is based at the MRC Weatherall Institute of Molecular Medicine.
-In addition, I am an honorary consultant haematologist with the allogeneic transplant service in Oxford.
+I am a clinician scientist with a specialist interest in haematopoietic stem cell transplantation, genome editing, functional genomics and bioinformatics.
+My research group is based at the MRC Weatherall Institute of Molecular Medicine, University of Oxford, and I am an Honorary Consultant Haematologist with the Oxford allogeneic bone marrow transplant service.

 Key publications